Studio Art Graduate Student Support and Funding

-Currently, the department also awards full-course responsibility Teaching Fellowships for courses in Basic Drawing, Basic Three-Dimensional Design, Basic Photography, and occasionally other courses like Introduction to Digital Media.
-The University takes its teaching mission very seriously, and the department awards Teaching Assistantships only to students who have fulfilled the specified teaching prerequisites of 18 credit hours in residence at UNC-Chapel Hill and completion of the Teaching Practicum.
-Teaching Fellows are advised by the department’s TA Coordinator, the Director of Graduate Studies, and individual faculty members with expertise in the courses being taught.
+During the second year of the program, the department also awards full-course responsibility Teaching Fellowships for courses in Basic Drawing, Intro to Photography, Intro to Video, as well as a few other courses.
+The University takes its teaching mission very seriously, and the department awards Teaching Fellowships to students who have fulfilled the program’s curriculum requirements for their first year, and have fulfilled the specified teaching prerequisites of 18 credit hours in residence at UNC-Chapel Hill and completion of the Teaching Practicum.
+Teaching Fellows are advised by the Director of Graduate Studies, and individual faculty members with expertise in the courses being taught.
 All studio art Teaching Fellows also participate in the annual TA Orientation sponsored by the UNC Center for Teaching and Learning (CTL) and are encouraged to use the CTL’s resources throughout the semester.

 The Department of Art recommends that all applicants complete and submit the Financial Aid Form (FAF), so it will be on file in case a loan or work-study employment is needed.
 For details, contact the Office of Scholarships and Student Aid.